-- Pay for the entire rental with your card (using points, in this case)
+- Paying for the entire rental with your card (using points, in this case)

-- Decline the rental car company’s optional insurance
+- Declining the rental car company’s optional insurance

-- Follow the coverage rules, such as not driving illegally or renting a type of vehicle that’s not covered
+- Following the coverage rules, such as not driving illegally or renting a type of vehicle that’s not covered

-Most vehicles rental companies offer are covered by CDW policies.
-But, some policies don’t cover certain types of autos, including luxury vehicles, cargo vans, and pickup trucks.
+Most vehicle rental companies offer are covered by CDW policies.
+But some policies don’t cover certain types of autos, including luxury vehicles, cargo vans, and pickup trucks.